Process

 Concept Development

-Ideas are explored through sketches, drawings, and digital studies.
-During this phase, we refine proportion, materials, and construction strategies while developing the overall design.
+I explore ideas through sketches, drawings, and digital studies.
+During this phase, I refine proportion, material selection, and construction strategies while developing the overall design.

 Prototyping

-When appropriate, prototypes or mock-ups are produced to evaluate the design in physical form.
-This allows scale, ergonomics, material behavior, and construction details to be tested before moving into production.
+I build prototypes or mock-ups to evaluate the design in physical form, testing scale, ergonomics, material behavior, and construction details before moving into fabrication.

 Production

-Once the design direction is finalized, fabrication begins.
-Materials, joinery, and finishes are carefully resolved so the work can be produced efficiently and with lasting durability.
+Once the design is finalized, I begin fabrication.
+I resolve materials, joinery, and finishes with care so the work can be produced efficiently and built to last.